 Square Breathing: How To Reduce Stress Through Breathwork

-Square breathing is a type of breathwork that can shift your energy, connect you more deeply with your body, calm your nervous system, and reduce the stress in your body.
+Square breathing is a perfect breathing technique for stressful situations.
+This type of breathwork is an effective way to shift your energy in times of stress, connect you more deeply with your body, calm your nervous system, slow down your heart rate, lower blood pressure, and reduce the stress in your body.

-It is also referred to as box breathing, 4×4 breathing, and 4-part breath.
+It is also referred to as the box breathing technique, 4×4 breathing, four-square breathing, and 4-part breath.

 Here are instructions for square breathing and some ideas for when to practice the technique.
 We’ll also share tips for making the breathwork as effective as possible.